rooshil-bhatia/Eta-WavLM_implementation/README.md

 ├── inference_eta_wavlm.py     --> Full inference wrapper

 ├── simple_inference.py        --> Inference example to get features from an audio

+├── inference_output           --> Will contain features inferenced from the file simple_inference.py

 ├── knnvc.py                   --> kNN-VC inference with Eta-WavLm features of the source utterance